 Marbles progressively roll along a spiral descent towards a central goal, with the player granted a cannon with which they can propel additional marbles into the fray.
 If you matched three or more of the same colour, they would then be removed from the oncoming spherical nightmare.

 Tokyo Crash Mobs follows a similar guise, switching marbles for hapless pedestrians that you mindlessly hurl at lengthy queues.
-You take control of Grace and Savanah as they strive to “make it” in Tokyo, their journey presented through use of mind boggling live-action video sequences.
+You take control of Grace and Savanah as they strive to “make it” in Tokyo, their journey presented through the use of mind-boggling live-action video sequences.

 These see either character dancing, swirling around as they stair at circular patterns, or drifting into space, resulting in the player mindlessly blinking at the screen.
 It is Japan’s obsession for the distinct and bizarre, yet ultimately falls flat on a western audience who are left with no clue as to what’s going on through the absence of either dialogue or text.

 The game’s main Story Mode serves to introduce you to their individual mechanics, Grace throwing pedestrians overarm whilst Savannah instead opting to roll them toward the gathered queues.
 Each offers their own challenges, Savannah having to wait for those within the queue to jump before she can roll pedestrians speedily underneath, for instance, whereas Grace must time her throws.